Taurine in Raw Dog Food: Why It Matters for Heart Health

 If you're reading this, you've probably experienced:

-The link between certain diets and **dilated cardiomyopathy (DCM)** highlighted a critical truth: taurine matters, and processing or lack of heart muscle in the diet creates high risk.
+The link between certain diets and **dilated cardiomyopathy (DCM)** highlighted a critical truth: taurine matters.
+Relying on processed kibble or skipping heart muscle in the diet creates a high-stakes risk for your dog.

 How Deficiency Affects Dogs